open-component-model/ocm/examples/lib/tour/docsrc/03-working-with-credentials/README.md

 Now, we can continue with our basic component version composition from the last example, or we just display the content.

-The following code snipped show the code for the `context` variant creating a new version, the `read` variant just omits the version creation.
+The following code snipped shows the code for the `context` variant creating a new version, the `read` variant just omits the version creation.
-The rest of the example is then the same.
+The rest of the example is identical.

 ```go
 {{include}{../../03-working-with-credentials/02-basic-credential-management.go}{add version}}